anwayaaras/Uber_Coding_Challenge/README.md

 So here’s all you need to know about this service!

 I have used Python for my backend.
 It is a REST API which uses Flask to route requests.
 For my database I have used MongoDB.
 Since we have geo-spatial data and we have many complicated queries in the future, I chose MongoDB since it can provide efficient processing of such data.
 During my research, I also discovered that Uber uses MongoDB as well.
 So win-win!

 MongoDB can be initialized with json data.
 However, to exploit MongoDB’s geo spatial methods, the data needs to be formatted to include a location parameter in a particular format:
 Example:

 “loc": {
     "type": "Point",
     "coordinates": [-122.377797368962, 37.7438311721327]
     }

 For our needs, we just need ‘point’.
 But this can be easily extended to other geometries if needed in the future.
 For getting data in this format, I downloaded the data on the website as a csv file and converted it into JSON which includes the above field.

 To run the service you need the following installed on your system:

-1.PyMongo
+*PyMongo

-2.MongoDB
+*MongoDB

-3.flask
+*flask

 This is the order of scripts to be executed(assuming all the the files were downloaded correctly from this directory) :
-1.Create an instance of mongoDB (command- mongod)
+*Create an instance of mongoDB (command- mongod)

-2.Run import.sh to insert the food.json file on to the database.
+*Run import.sh to insert the food.json file on to the database.

-3.Run the server code: python main_server.py
+*Run the server code: python main_server.py

-4.Hit it with your search query as per the format specified in API docs.
+*Hit it with your search query as per the format specified in API docs.

-5.View the results!
+*View the results!

-6.Run the test.py script to test the code.
+*Run the test.py script to test the code.

 Here is what each script does: